vladmesh/dnd_helper/docs/architecture.md

 - Bot framework: python-telegram-bot
 - HTTP client: httpx
 - Testing: pytest
+- ORM: SQLModel
+- Migrations: Alembic

 ## Schema and Index Management Policy
 - Application schema (tables/columns) is defined via SQLModel models and evolved using Alembic migrations.
 - Performance indexes that depend on database-specific features (e.g., PostgreSQL GIN/trgm) are managed exclusively in Alembic migrations and are intentionally not declared in ORM metadata.
-- Alembic autogenerate is configured to ignore indexes with names ending in `_gin` to avoid accidental drops during migrations.
+- Alembic autogenerate is configured to ignore indexes entirely (managed manually in migrations) to avoid accidental drops/changes.

 ## Domain Conventions (current)
 - Monsters: no `speed` or `speeds` fields; only derived scalar `speed_*` columns (walk/fly/swim/climb/burrow) and `is_flying` flag.
 - Spells: no `distance`; use `range` (string).
 If numeric filters are needed, introduce derived `range_feet` via migration later.
+Derived `is_concentration` is present and indexed.

 ## Expected Service Directory Structure (template)
 Use this template for any new service to keep structure uniform.